mozilla/ActiveData/pyLibrary/debugs/README.md

 ----------

 Exception handling and logging are undeniably linked.
-There are many instances where exceptions are raised and must be logged, except when a subsuming system can handle compensate.
-Exception handling semantics are great because they decoupling the cause from the solution, but this is at odds with clean logging - which couples raising and catching to make appropriate decisions about what to ultimately emit to the log.
+There are many instances where exceptions are raised and must be logged, except when a subsuming system can compensate.
+Exception handling semantics are great because they decoupling the cause from the solution, but this is at odds with clean logging - which couples raising and catching to make appropriate decisions about what to emit to the log.

-This logging module is additionally responsible for raising exceptions, collecting the trace and context, and then deducing if it must be logged, or it can be ignored because something can handle it.
+This logging module is additionally responsible for raising exceptions, collecting the trace and context, and then deducing if it must be logged, or if it can be ignored because something can handle it.

 Getting Started
 ---------------